How to contact journalists & reporters for news coverage

 There is a lot about the media process that you can't control, but you can control how you pitch.
 A high-quality, well-researched pitch could land you amazing coverage.
 But odds are that a low-quality, lazy pitch rarely will.

-For more awesome pitching goodness, why not download our free pitching pack? 👇
+For more awesome pitching goodness, why not download our free pitching pack or take a look at these press kit examples? 👇

 Thank you to Holly and Kelsey for the insightful chat!
-If you have an idea you'd like to see us cover, connect with us on Twitter!
+If you have an idea you'd like to see us cover, connect with us on X!

 Published July 2022